Previously at the ICA - Seasons

 8 Jun 2008 – 29 Jun 2008

-Every Sunday afternoon in June we'll be screening a film adapted from a novel, followed by Q&A and discussions with some of those involved with the film.
-Booker at the Movies marks the ICA's 60th year and the Man Booker's 40th, and funds raised will go into our cinematICA account to help refurbish the ICA cinemas.
+Every Sunday afternoon in June we're screening a film adapted from a novel, followed by Q&A and discussions with some of those involved with the film.
+Booker at the Movies marks the ICA's 60th year and the Man Booker's 40th, and funds raised will go into our cinematICA account to help refurbish the ICA Cinemas.

 To celebrate the 40th anniversary of The Booker Prize, Pat Barker, Peter Carey, JM Coetzee, JG Farrell, Nadine Gordimer and Salman Rushdie are all in the running to win a one-off award, The Best of the Booker.
-To make your vote count visit www.themanbookerprize.com before 8 July 2008 and choose the title you think deserves the award.
+To make your vote count, visit the official Man Booker website before 8 July 2008 and choose the title you think deserves the award.

 Supported by Borders